ibm-cloud-docs/Cloudant/api/using_views.md

 >   **Note**: If you want to save old index versions without incurring indexing
 	overhead, you can stop the search index from building by setting `"autoupdate":
-	{"indexes": false}`, or stop views from auto-updating by adding the following options to a design document.
+	{"indexes": false}`, or stop views from auto-updating by adding one of the following options to a design document.
 	```
 	{
 	    "_id": "_design/lookup",